abitabir/yordevs-quiz-night-2023/README.md

    - validate
    + required
    - placeholder

-1. What is the purpose of meta tags?

-   - To only store information about browsers.
-   + To store data relevant to web browsers and search engines.
-   - To only store information about search engines.
-   - To only store information about users.

 ## Conclusion
 Aaaand you're done - phew!
 Congratulations on getting here.
 Just remember to send your answers in an email off to yordevs@yusu.org!